Financial Aid Application Guide

 A Financial Aid Application Package includes the following:

-- The submitted Free Application for Federal Student Aid (FAFSA instructs students to identify the college(s) they want selected to receive their financial aid information by name and also by code.
-The Graziadio Business School’s Title IV code is 001264.
+- The submitted 2018-2019 Free Application for Federal Student Aid (FAFSA) which instructs students to identify the college(s) they have selected to receive their financial aid information by name and also by code.
+The Graziadio Business School's Title IV code is 001264.

 If your file is selected for verification, you will be required to submit: